 The point here is that there are too many products available today, so you need to be picky about which ones to allow into your world.
 You can’t possibly try even a tiny fraction of every type of beer produced, or every coffee roasted, or every recipe published online.
 There is no way you can watch every YouTube video uploaded, or read every book published, or listen to every song released on iTunes.
 You need to choose just a few.

 But how do you start to decide which of the 63 million new blogs to add to your feed?
-If you only have time for one movie each week, how do you decide which of the 10,000 movies on Netflix to watch?
-If you only have 16 gigabytes on your iPhone, how do you decide which of the 1,300,000 apps to install on it?
+If you only have time for one movie each week, how do you choose which of the 10,000 movies on Netflix to watch?
+If you just have 16 gigabytes on your iPhone, how do you decide which of the 1,300,000 apps to install on it?
 The answer is curation.

 As I mentioned earlier, there are about a trillion gigabytes of digital data generated every year.
 Most of it is garbage.
-This is where curation comes to save us from drowning in our own data.
+Here is where curation comes to save us from drowning in our own data.
 Curation is the reviews we read.
 Curation is the “top lists” we skim.
 Curation is the word-of-mouth we hear.
 As Malcolm Gladwell mentions in his book The Tipping Point, there are mavens out there who are intense gatherers of information.
 They find the best data and report on their findings to anyone who will listen.
 Listen to the mavens.
-They sort through the garbage so you don’t have to.
+They sort through the garbage, so you don’t have to.

 When finding curated content, cast as wide a net as possible.
 The holy grail of curation is to capture the best works across the entire world.
-You want to know the best restaurants, books, software, movies, beers, and others in the world, not just the best in your own neighborhood.
+You want to know the best restaurants, books, software, movies, beers, and others in the world, not just the best in your neighborhood.